 Are you looking to take your bodybuilding to the next level?
-Then, we have just the guy who can show you how to do it.
+Then, we have a guy who can show you how to do it.
 Roelly Winklaar is a bodybuilder; the world knows him as ‘THE BEAST’ because of his massive physique.
 He is a professional IFBB Dutch bodybuilder who placed 5th at Mr. Olympia.

 Driven by motivation, this 43-year older man earned great fame globally.
 Today people know Roelly for his impeccable size, symmetry, and weight.

 Yet, he reached the pinnacle of success through hard work, dedication, and persistence.
 He never stopped working hard; instead, he worked more diligently in the fitness industry.
-Most people know about his massive physique, but few know about his insane workouts.
+Most people know about his massive physique, but few know about his outrageous workouts.

 Early Life of THE BEAST

 Egberton Ruolve ‘Roelly’ Winklaar, a professional bodybuilder, was born on June 22, 1977, in Curacao, Caribic.
 He trained in Kuwait, but he is a native of Curacao.
 His life’s most tragic incident was his father’s death during a motorcycle accident when Roelly was four years old.

 Afterward, the family moved to the Netherlands.
 Then, after living a few years in Almere, Roelly and his family moved to the United States.

 Roelly’s position in professional bodybuilding is because of many years of hard work.
 He was a bodybuilding champion since childhood.
 Roelly has always loved bodybuilding.
 But he loved working out in the gym.